dbosak01/pkgdiff/README.md

 Open Source languages have a reputation of being unstable.
 Package developers can remove a function or parameter at any time, potentially breaking thousands of programs that were using that function.

-R is quite
-different from languages like SAS or C, which make great effort to provide stability and backward compatibility.
+The situation is quite different from languages like SAS or C, which make great effort to provide stability and backward compatibility.

 The purpose of **pkgdiff** is to offer a quantifiable approach to anticipating and avoiding breaking changes in R.  It gives you a tool to evaluate packages in terms of overall stability, and provides a way to identify and plan for future breakages.

 The hope is that organizations will have a better way of selecting stable packages for their programmers, and programmers will cultivate higher standards for the packages they use.
-The end goal is to enable Rs use in high volume, production environments with reduced maintenance and increased confidence.
+The end goal is to enable Rs use in large scale, production environments, reduce maintenance costs, and increased confidence in the programs we write with R.

-For an overview of the package, see the package [vignette](./article/pkgdiff.html).
+For an overview of the package, see the package web site [here](https://pkgdiff.r-sassy.org/articles/pkgdiff.html), or run the package vignette using the code `vignette("pkgdiff")`.

 ### Installation